TOY BOX

 Download the Toy Box masks and puppets.
 The puppets have to be cut out and attached to a stick.
 See the project teaching guide.

-SEE TEACHING GUIDE
+ACCESS THE TEACHING GUIDE

 DOWNLOAD MASKS